Understanding the Issues

 Office-Based Care for Lesbian, Gay, Bisexual, Transgender, and Questioning Youth

-American Academy of Pediatrics: This 2013 policy statement offers important background information for clinicians, including information on health disparities that LGBT youth may face.
+American Academy of Pediatrics: This 2013 policy statement offers important background information for clinicians, including information on health disparities that LGBTQ youth may face.
 It also offers recommendations for clinicians working with adolescents.

 Gay and Lesbian Medical Association: Health care providers can take positive steps to promote the health of their LGBT patients by examining their practices, offices, policies, and staff training for ways to improve access to quality health care for LGBT people.
 This handbook offers ideas to update your physical environment, add or change intake and health history form questions, improve provider-patient discussions, and increase staff's knowledge about and sensitivity to your LGBT patients.